The Story of Yervoy

 The drug ipilimumab (Yervoy®) represents another milestone in the development of successful targeted therapies, providing what The New York Times called “the first drug shown to prolong the lives of people with a form of skin cancer called melanoma.”
 The most fatal of skin cancers, melanoma will take more than 9,000 lives in the United States in 2012.
 The 5-year survival rate for patients with metastatic disease ranges from less than 10 percent to about 20 percent, depending on where in the body the melanoma has spread.

 Ipilimumab may be able to give patients with advanced melanoma more time.
-Though much remains to be learned about the drug, it could well be the “light at the end of melanoma’s long dark tunnel,” Dr. Vernon Sondak of the Moffitt Cancer Center & Research Institute, said in an interview with the NCI Cancer Bulletin.
+Though much remains to be learned about the drug, it could well be the “light at the end of melanoma’s long dark tunnel,” according to Dr. Vernon Sondak of the Moffitt Cancer Center & Research Institute.

 A randomized, controlled clinical trial, reported in the New England Journal of Medicine, showed that ipilimumab treatment could significantly extend patient survival.
 In the trial, patients with advanced melanoma were randomly assigned to receive either ipilimumab or an experimental melanoma vaccine.
 Those who received ipilimumab lived a median of 10 months after enrolling in the trial compared with a median of about 6.5 months for those who received the experimental vaccine.

-Dr. Antoni Ribas, a melanoma researcher at the Jonsson Comprehensive Cancer Center who has also been studying the drug, said in an interview with the NCI Cancer Bulletin that a modest proportion of melanoma patients will have long objective responses, “and are probably cured.”
+Dr. Antoni Ribas, a melanoma researcher at the Jonsson Comprehensive Cancer Center who has also been studying the drug, said in an interview with NCI that a modest proportion of melanoma patients will have long objective responses, “and are probably cured.”

 Engaging the Immune System